 Chemical products in your home are deemed Household Hazardous Waste (HHW) once they are no longer in use or have passed their expiration date.
 The potential for their ignitability and toxicity make them hazardous to us and those around us.
 HHW is not regulated by the Utah Department of Environmental Quality or the Environmental Protection Agency (EPA), which is why the Washington County Solid Waste District has taken a proactive approach in seeing that the residents of Washington County have a method to properly dispose of their hazardous materials.
 We offer our residents Household Hazardous Waste Collection Days throughout the year for your convenience.
 Thanks for using this service.

-We accept the following: Aerosol cans, car batteries, fluorescent light bulbs, fuel, herbicides, medical waste, oil, paint, paint thinners, pesticides, propane, rechargeable batteries, and paint supplies.
+Only on Hazardous Waste days do we accept the following: Aerosol cans, car batteries, fluorescent light bulbs, fuel, herbicides, medical waste, oil, paint, paint thinners, pesticides, propane, rechargeable batteries, and paint supplies.